 A hemorrhagic stroke results when a blood vessel in your brain ruptures or breaks, spilling blood into the surrounding tissues.

-There are two types of hemorrhagic strokes: The first is an aneurysm, which causes a portion of the weakened blood vessel to balloon outward and sometimes rupture.
+There are three main types of hemorrhagic strokes: The first is an aneurysm, which causes a portion of the weakened blood vessel to balloon outward and sometimes rupture.
 The other is an arteriovenous malformation, which involves abnormally formed blood vessels.
 If such a blood vessel ruptures, it can cause a hemorrhagic stroke.
+Lastly, very high blood pressure can cause weakening of the small blood vessels in the brain and result in bleeding into the brain as well.

 The different stroke types cause similar symptoms because each affects blood flow in your brain.
 The only way to determine what type of stroke you may be having is to seek medical attention.
 A doctor will order imaging tests to view your brain.